NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/hosting.md

 The server's *content root* determines where it searches for content files, like MVC View files.
 The default content root is the folder from which the application is run.

+> [!NOTE]
-Note: Specifying `Directory.GetCurrentDirectory` as the content root will use the web project's root folder as the app's content root when the app is started from this folder (for example, calling `dotnet run` from the web project folder).
+> Specifying `Directory.GetCurrentDirectory` as the content root will use the web project's root folder as the app's content root when the app is started from this folder (for example, calling `dotnet run` from the web project folder).
 This is the default used in Visual Studio and `dotnet new` templates.

 If the app should work with IIS, the `UseIISIntegration` method should be called as part of building the host.
 Note that this does not configure a *server*, like `UseKestrel` does.
 To use IIS with ASP.NET Core, you must specify both `UseKestrel` and `UseIISIntegration`.
 Kestrel is designed to be run behind a proxy and should not be deployed directly facing the Internet. `UseIISIntegration` specifies IIS as the reverse proxy server.

+> [!NOTE]
-Note: `UseKestrel` and `UseIISIntegration` are very different actions.
+> `UseKestrel` and `UseIISIntegration` are very different actions.
 IIS is only used as a reverse proxy. `UseKestrel` creates the web server and hosts the code. `UseIISIntegration` specifies IIS as the reverse proxy server.
 It also examines environment variables used by IIS/IISExpress and makes decisions like which dynamic port use, which headers to set, etc. However, it doesn't deal with or create an `IServer`.

 A minimal implementation of configuring a host (and an ASP.NET Core app) would include just a server and configuration of the app's request pipeline: